Regularized Estimation of Sparse Spectral Precision Matrices: Optimization algorithms

 \section{Optimization algorithms}

-While standard convex optimization algorithms such as the ADMM can be used to solve \eqref{eq:graphical-lasso}, they do not exploit underlying sparsity structure of the problem and could be computationally expensive when solving the problem for different penalty parameters $\lambda$ and frequencies $\omega_j$.
-In the literature of high-dimensional regression and GGM, coordinate descent algorithms are popular because they provide considerable speed-up by using problem-specific strategies such as warm start and active set selection \citep{hastie2015statistical}.
-A direct adoption of coordinate descent for complex graphical Lasso is difficult since the penalty $|\beta|$, for $\beta \in \CC$, is effectively a group Lasso penalty $\sqrt{\re(\beta)^2 + \im(\beta)^2 }$ over its real and imaginary parts.
-In general, a block coordinate descent update for group Lasso does not have a closed form, and one needs to solve a separate optimization problem at every iteration of the block coordinate descent.
+We describe the algorithms for solving the optimization problems \eqref{eq:graphical-lasso}, \eqref{eq:nodewise-reg} and \eqref{eq:caglasso}.
+Standard convex optimization solvers e.g. ADMM can solve \eqref{eq:graphical-lasso}, however they do not leverage the problem’s sparsity structure.
+In high-dimensional regression and Gaussian graphical models (GGMs) literature, coordinate descent (CD) algorithms are widely used due to their computational efficiency, enabled by strategies such as warm starts and active set screening \citep{hastie2015statistical}.
+However, extending CD to the complex graphical lasso is nontrivial, as the lasso penalty $\|\beta\|_1$ for $\beta \in \CC^p$ corresponds to a group lasso penalty $\sum_{j=1}^p\sqrt{(\re(\beta_j))^2 + (\im(\beta_j))^2}$.
+Unlike the standard lasso, blockwise CD updates for group lasso generally lack closed-form solutions, requiring a separate optimization subproblem at each iteration \citep[Equation 4.14]{hastie2015statistical}, that considerably slows down the algorithm.

-Our key observation is that the specific group Lasso regression for complex Lasso has an attractive feature.The predictors within a single group are \textit{orthogonal}, which offers \textit{closed form} updates in the block coordinate descent iterations.
-Using this observation, we first propose CLASSO, a coordinate descent algorithm for Lasso with complex variables.
-Then we use CLASSO to build CGLASSO, a graphical Lasso algorithm for complex variables that solves \eqref{eq:graphical-lasso}.
+Our key observation is that the specific group lasso regression for complex lasso has an attractive feature.
+The predictors within a single group are \textit{orthogonal}, allowing \textit{closed form} updates in blockwise CD iterations \citep[Equation 4.15]{hastie2015statistical}.
+Using this observation, we first propose CLASSO, a CD algorithm for lasso with complex variables.
+Then we use CLASSO to build Algorithm \ref{alg:cglasso} for solving the CGLASSO estimator \eqref{eq:graphical-lasso} and Algorithm \ref{alg:caglasso} for the CAGLASO estimator.
+As shown in Figure \ref{fig:advantage_of_phi}(a) and \ref{fig:advantage_of_phi}(b), leveraging the orthogonal structure among the witin-group predictors offers a substantial improvement of runtime for CLASSO than some popular existing \texttt{R} packages (see Appendix \ref{subsec:speec_comp_exp} for the details).

 While this observation of orthogonality alone is sufficient for developing fast algorithms, we argue that this is not a coincidence.
-It reflects a deep connection between complex and real matrices that can be leveraged to systematically \textit{realify} a broader family of complex optimization problems.
-We formalize this connection first, and then present the CLASSO and CGLASSO algorithms.
+It captures a deep connection between complex and real matrices that can be leveraged to systematically \textit{realify} a broader family of complex optimization problems in statistics.
+We formalize this connection first, and then present the algorithms for solving CLASSO and CGLASSO.